Beefster09/VictoryCard/README.md

 ### Markdown Exensions

-PyCard adds a few extensions to Markdown:
+VictoryCard adds a few extensions to Markdown:

 * Inline icons, either with a `[icon:whatever]` or `&whatever;` syntax.
 The latter will not be replaced by placeholder text.
 * `~~` strikethrough